waimea-cholmes2/The-Bat-Cave-200DTD-Assessment-/docs/Design.md

 ### Review of Social

-I successfully addressed this implication in my system by ensuring that i never used any racist or bigoted terms, I also didn't use any pronouns in my system, which has
+I successfully addressed this implication in my system by ensuring that i never used any racist or bigoted terms, I also didn't use any pronouns in my system, as there was no point where it would be needed.